-The country recovered more slowly from the global financial crisis as compared to some neighbors, with property prices falling 20% from 2007 to 2009.
+The country recovered more slowly from the global financial crisis than some neighbors, with property prices falling 20% from 2007 to 2009.
 That was because foreign homebuyers, who mostly come from Britain, Germany, the United States and Canada, were blocked by a requirement introduced in 2007 that foreign investors obtain a license for land purchases in Tobago.

-House prices in the islands range from around TT$1 million (US$147,500) to TT$8 million (US$1.2 million) - though of course there are super-luxurious and also low-end houses that fall outside this range.
+House prices in the islands range from around TT$1 million (US$147,400) to TT$8 million (US$1.18 million) - though of course there are super-luxurious and also low-end houses that fall outside this range.

-At The Crossings, located on the outskirts of the bustling town of Arima in Trinidad, three bedroom houses are currently being offered from around TT$1.8 million (US$265,500) to TT$2.2 million (US$324,500).
+At The Crossings, located on the outskirts of the bustling town of Arima in Trinidad, three bedroom houses are currently being offered from around TT$1.8 million (US$265,400) to TT$2.2 million (US$324,400).
 On the other hand, residential land in The Crossings sells for less than TT$120 (US$18) per sq. ft.

-The housing market is expected to remain weak this year, as the economy continues to struggle, according to local real estate experts.
+The housing market is expected to remain weak this year, as the economy continues to face the dual challenge of gas shortages and a low price environment, according to local real estate experts.

 In Trinidad, foreign real estate buyers can buy up to one acre of property for residential use without a license.
 In Tobago, by contrast, no license has been issued to foreign buyers since a requirement for licenses was introduced in October 2007.